Layered Multiple Scattering Approach to Hard X-ray Photoelectron Diffraction: Theory and Application: Acknowledgements

 This work was supported by the project Quantum materials for applications in sustainable technologies (QM4ST), funded as project \texttt{No. CZ.02.01.01/00/22\_008/0004572} by Programme Johannes Amos Commenius, call Excellent Research (T.-P.V., J.M., A.P.) and the Czech Science Foundation Grant No. GA \v{C}R 23-04746S (T.-P.V.).
 In addition, T.-P.V, S.T., D.S., A.P., and J.M. acknowledge partial funding from Horizon Europe MSCA Doctoral network grant n.101073486, EUSpecLab, funded by the European Union.
+This work was also supported by the Deutsche Forschungsgemeinschaft, Grant No. TRR288–422213477 (Project B04), and by the Federal Ministry of Education and Research (BMBF, Project 05K22UM2).
+A.W. was supported by the Polish National Science Centre (NCN), grant no. 2020/37/B/ST5/03669.